 I would say that my passion is to transform or develop rural community areas, especially those of local farmers in Rwanda. – Noella

-She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from Universities to launch purposeful careers in agriculture and agribusiness sectors in their countries of origin.
-As a Fellow, Noella will gain professional experience with a host partner in Rwanda, her home country.
-She is still waiting to hear where she will be placed for one year.
+She was selected to participate in the Fellowship Program, a novel initiative that has been created in partnership between the Mastercard Foundation and EARTH University to facilitate recent African graduates’ transition from university to launch purposeful careers in the agriculture and agribusiness sectors in their countries of origin.
+As a Fellow, Noella is gaining professional experience with the One Acre Fund Rwanda in her home country.

 Noella is deeply grateful for her time at EARTH and is ready for wherever the coming years may take her.
 To her donors at the Mastercard Foundation, she would like to say, “Thank you for this great life opportunity, for making me grow in a privileged place, and for my degree.
 I promise you that I will pay forward the kindness you all showed me; I am sure somewhere there is someone who will need my help, and when that time comes I will not hesitate.
 God bless you!”